Last call for century-old Miami bar and onetime gambling den

 The beginning of the end came in 2012, when Colombian auto executive Carlos Mattos purchased the bar and a group of adjoining businesses for $12.5 million, according to Miami-Dade County property records.

-The bar sits near Brickell City Center, a billion-dollar mixed-use complex being developed by Hong Kong-based Swire Properties.
+The bar sits near Brickell City Centre, a billion-dollar mixed-use complex being developed by Hong Kong-based Swire Properties.
 Mattos gave the bar and nearby tenants a three-year lease to wind down their businesses.

 While Gleber and his partners have already cashed out, including licensing the name to Norwegian Cruise Line for a kitschy reproduction at sea, manager Joel Riviera and bar staff have launched a crowdfunding campaign seeking $50,000 in hopes of moving the bar down the street.